jmpreyes/msc_proj_sec/README.md

 # QMaxUSE Project

-## QMaxUSE is a query-based language designed for selection of UML class diagram features.
+QMaxUSE is a query-based language designed for the selection of any or all UML class diagram features.

 These features include:
 * Classes
 * Attributes